Are you looking for tips to help you learn how to stop emotional eating forever? You are in the right place.

 - Physical hunger comes from the stomach (you might even hear it growling), while the emotional one will often start from your head.
 You feel it when you think about particular foods.

-- When you are experiencing emotional hunger, you do not know when to stop.
+- When you are experiencing emotional hunger, you do not know when to stop eating.
 You might end up eating a whole jar of ice cream mindlessly.
 On the other hand, physical hunger stops when your stomach is full.

 - When you satisfy a craving by emotional eating, you will often feel guilty afterward.
 This is because you eat to feed your feelings, as opposed to physical hunger where you eat to satisfy your body’s need for nutrients.